jessmed749/Longhorn-Network/README.md

 ### Getting Started

+### IMPORTANT: Please read through the ENTIRE LAB.
+Implementation details for a later due date might be important now.
+In practice, it is important to plan ahead!

 #### Folder Structure
 - `src/`: Contains the main code files.
 - `testing/`: Contains `input_sample.txt` and `output_sample.txt`: Sample input and output file format.